DE0CH/velarium/docs/ib/ib_docs.md

     const newTagInput = $('#new_tag_input_' + tagClassPk);
     const tagName = newTagInput.val();
     const tagPk = uuid.v4();
-    changeLog.newTags.push({
+    // Get the tag name that user inputs and assign a UUID as the primary key changeLog.newTags.push({
         pk: tagPk,
         name: tagName,
         tagClass: tagClassName
     });
-    newTagInput.val('');
+    // Push change to the changeLog to be sent to the server newTagInput.val('');
     $('#new_tags_' + tagClassPk).before(htmlToElement(`
         <tr id="tag_${tagPk}">